Seeed-Studio/wiki-documents/docs/reTerminal.md

 ### Micro - SD Card Slot

 reTerminal is equipped with a **micro-sd card slot**.
 This is useful when you want to **install the operating system** on to a micro-SD card, while the **CM4 module without eMMC** is used.
 However, when the eMMC version of the CM4 module is used, you can use a micro-SD card as additional storage.
+It is recommeded to use a card with a minimum of at least 16GB.

 ### Micro HDMI Port

 There is a micro HDMI port on the reTerminal and you can use it to connect to HDMI displays via a **micro HDMI to standard HDMI cable**.
+It supports video up to 4K resolution at 60fps.

 ### USB Type-C Port